UPPMAX/R-python-julia-matlab-HPC/reflections/20231017/README.md

 Maybe.

  * Lectures should be given more time (or the contents reduced).
    Unfortunately it was at times a hard to follow.
-Perhaps, also, make it a bit more clear what is expected from the excercises.
+   Perhaps, also, make it a bit more clear what is expected from the exercises.

  * Maybe actually follow the material that is there.
 It's hard for us to do exercises and go back and check later when one of the presenters just had his own material.
 Also, maybe make actual parallel sessions instead of going break rooms.
 Too much time in break rooms in general, and then other sections got rushed.